 In addition to being a great city, Melbourne is also a wonderful starting point for a number of great day trips.
-Mornington Peninsula, Yarra Valley and the beatuiful coastal drive down the Great Ocean Road are some of the most popular ways to escape Melbourne and enjoy it’s surroundings.
+Mornington Peninsula, Yarra Valley, and the beautiful coastal drive down the Great Ocean Road are some of the most popular ways to escape Melbourne and enjoy its surroundings.

-If you are planning to spend a few days in the city and are wondering where to stay in Melbourne, Australia, we’ve got your covered.
+If you are planning to spend a few days in the city and are wondering where to stay in Melbourne, Australia, we’ve got you covered.

 There are neighbourhoods that are perfect for nightlife, culture, the beach, or gastronomy.
 We’ve spent a good amount of time in Melbourne and know the city well.
-These are our top recommendations of where to stay in Melbourne, Australia, including some of the recommendations for best hotels and neighbourhoods in the city.
+These are our top recommendations for the best neighbourhoods in Melbourne, Australia, including some of the recommendations for the best luxury hotels, budget hotels, and everything in between.

 Central Business District

 While it may be the most expensive district in the city, the CBD (Central Business District) is a happening place.
-There is everything from street art to classy cocktail bars, and a wide variety of fun in between.
+There is everything from vibrant street art to classy cocktail bars and a wide variety of fun in between.
 The CBD is also home to the historic Queen Victoria Market, a bustling inner-city market on Victoria Street that features products from over 600 small businesses.

 Some of the best things to do in the CBD include walking in the public parks, exploring Chinatown, and getting lost in the many small alleyways that crisscross the main streets.
 There are lots of historic buildings and shopping areas in this district, too.

-Sofitel Melbourne on Collins is a 5-star eco-hotel located just on the edge of the CBD.
+Sofitel Melbourne on Collins Street is a 5-star eco-hotel located just on the edge of the CBD.
 It has huge, elegant rooms that have been recently refurbished.
 All 363 rooms have floor-to-ceiling windows that offer panoramic views of the city, the Yarra River, and Port Phillip Bay.
 The hotel is within a 5-minute walking distance from attractions like Bourke Street Mall and Federation Square.

 We’re big fans of YHA Hostels and really enjoy staying in their locations all across the country.
 In Melbourne, there are two YHA Hostels that offer wonderful, affordable alternatives to Melbourne hotels: Melbourne Central YHA and Melbourne Metro YHA, both within the CBD.
 Dorm-style and private rooms are available, and facilities include free wifi, a self-catering kitchen, a social balcony area, and an onsite bar/cafe.